morea-framework/morea-framework.github.io/docs/instructors/module-implementation.md

 Notice that there are no errors following the invocation of `bundle exec jekyll serve`.

-:::warning Restarting a workspace requires re-running `bundle install` Gitpod automatically "stops" workspaces after 30 minutes of inactivity.
+:::warning Restarting a Gitpod workspace requires re-running `bundle install` Gitpod automatically "stops" workspaces after 30 minutes of inactivity.
 To resume work, you need to "restart" the workspace.

 When a stopped Gitpod workspace is restarted, you will need to run `bundle install` again.
 If you get an error when you run `bundle exec jekyll serve`, this might be the reason.